ORIGINAL RESEARCH article

 • And finally, the context in which bacterial cells get aerosolized is essential for their further life history.
 As living cells, they can impact the atmosphere through active participation in carbon, nitrogen and water cycles as well as spread into new environments and to new hosts.

-The study concept and design was developed by SH, MA, JL, and TŠ-T, and the experiments were executed by SH, MA, SC, MS, ML, and TŠ-T. Data analysis was performed by SH, MA, SC, MS, ML, TB, and TŠ-T. All authors were involved in several rounds of critically reviewing the manuscript.
+The study concept and design was developed by SH, MA, JL, and TŠ-T, and the experiments were executed by SH, MA, SC, MS, BR, ML, and TŠ-T. Data analysis was performed by SH, MA, SC, MS, BR, ML, TB, and TŠ-T. All authors were involved in several rounds of critically reviewing the manuscript.

 This work was supported by The Danish National Research Foundation (Grant Agreement No. DNRF106, to the Stellar Astrophysics Centre, Aarhus University), The AUFF Nova Program (AUFF-E-2015-FLS-9-10), The Swedish Research Council FORMAS (Projects 2017-0038 and 2014-01460), and AFA Insurance (Project 180113).